Palawan Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - severe penalties including life imprisonment or death.
+- Illegal drugs and controlled substances (narcotics, methamphetamine, etc.), severe criminal penalties apply under Philippine law, including life imprisonment

-- Firearms, explosives, and ammunition without prior permit from the Philippine National Police.
+- Firearms, ammunition, and military weapons without prior authorization from the Philippine National Police (PNP) or Armed Forces of the Philippines (AFP)

 Restricted Items